 This tool has been around for a long time, but not many UA managers use it.
 We described the features of these rules for industry colleagues and provided examples of parameters that AdQuantum successfully used.

 What are “automated rules” and why are they needed?

-The help says that “automated rules” is a tool for automating the verification of your assets – campaigns, ad-sets or ads.
+The help says that “automated rules” is a tool for automating the verification of your assets – campaigns, ad-sets or ads due to the Facebook algorithm.
 In other words, this is an opportunity to automate the purchase of traffic and its optimization.

 The campaign process itself looks like this:

 - After that, optimization begins: – turn off placements, GEO, change bids, and also turn off / on ads, ad-sets and campaigns.
 If the UA manager has an understanding of the target metrics, then the rules start working, which once every 30 minutes can turn on / off ad-sets and ads.

 - Save time on optimizing assets

 - Lack of opportunity to spend the budget at night

 - The ability to run many tests at once and turn them off in the early stages